OFFICER | Full Time, Part Time

 As a Tank Troop Leader or Direct-Fire Support Troop Leader, they employ mobility, flexibility and shock action on the battlefield to use armoured direct-fire systems to destroy enemy targets.

-Armour Officers serve in any kind of terrain — Arctic tundra, tropical jungle, desert, mountains, urban complex — and any kind of climate.
+Armoured Officers serve in any kind of terrain — Arctic tundra, tropical jungle, desert, mountains, urban complex — and any kind of climate.
 They may be deployed abroad on operational missions or in Canada in support of civil authorities in cases of national emergency.
 Initially, they are posted to one of three Armour regiments:

 After enrolment, you start basic officer training at the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, for 12 weeks.
 Topics covered include general military knowledge, the principles of leadership, regulations and customs of the Canadian Armed Forces (CAF), basic weapons handling, and first aid.
 Opportunities will also be provided to apply such newly acquired military skills in training exercises involving force protection, field training, navigation and leadership.
 A rigorous physical fitness program is also a vital part of basic training.
 Basic officer training is provided in English or French and successful completion is a prerequisite for further training.